-Your Monthly Housing Allowance (MHA) is generally the same as the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
-Your MHA is based on the ZIP code for your school.
-MHA rate increases based on BAH increases are effective August 1 (the beginning date of the academic year).
+Your Post-9/11 GI Bill monthly housing allowance (MHA) is generally the same as the military's Basic Allowance for Housing (BAH) for an E-5 with dependents living in your school's ZIP code.
+Unlike the BAH, which changes Jan.
+1 of every year, the GI Bill MHA rate changes Aug.
+1 (the start date of the academic year).

 There are some exceptions to MHA.
 To determine your MHA for most circumstances, click here.

 When Will I Receive an Increase or Decrease in My MHA Based on BAH Changes?

 The DoD adjusts the BAH rate every calendar year (Jan.
 1) based on changes to housing costs across the country.
 Rates can go either up or down.
 If the BAH increased for your area, you will not see an increase in your GI Bill MHA until the next academic year (beginning Aug.
 1).
 You should see any increase in your September payment for school attended during August (you get paid each month for the previous month's classes).

 If the BAH decreases for your area, your MHA amount will not decrease unless you change schools or have more than a six-month break in training.

 Do I Get Monthly Housing Allowance (MHA) While Enrolled in Online or Distance Learning?